 Separate MW irradiation, as compared with EB irradiation that diminishes exponentially the viable cells versus EB absorbed dose, always induces an oscillatory decrease of survival fraction of microorganisms versus MW irradiation time: periods of germs inhibition or stimulation are followed by periods of germs stimulation or inhibitions.
-This is a new result that was proved by our experimental investigations for many microorganism types.

 Combined EB and MW irradiation produces the biggest reduction of microorganisms.
 In our opinion, it seems that microwave irradiation could cause the modification of the microorganisms sensitivity to EB irradiation.
 Thus, the application of combined EB and MW irradiation lead to greater lethal effects than the EB irradiation alone.
 Also, the tests demonstrated that irradiation time and the upper limit of EB required absorbed dose, which ensures a good decontamination effect, could be reduced by a factor at least of two by additional use of MW energy to EB energy.

-The research has shown that some microorganisms exhibit more sensibility to EB irradiation and other to MW exposure.
-Thus, by combined EB and MW irradiation could be possible to extend the kind range of microorganisms to be inactivated.
-The most important conclusion is that the combined electron beam and microwave irradiation could become a new disinfection/sterilization method, commercially viable alternative to classical thermal or chemical destruction.
+Thus, The most important conclusion is that the combined electron beam and microwave irradiation could become a new disinfection/sterilization method, commercially viable alternative to classical thermal or chemical destruction.

 Also, ionizing irradiation costs could be much decreased and the application of low intensity radiation sources, which are less expensive, will be extended for the sanitation/sterilization of a wide variety of materials including food items, medical objects, hospital waste, waste water and sewage sludge.
 The technology of sludge irradiation followed by composting could be developed to produce disinfected compost for agriculture.